nanos-world/docs/docs/core-concepts/server-manual/server-configuration.md

 :::tip

-You can pass a JPG image URL to `--logo` parameter to automatically download it as the Server.jpg image!
+You can pass a JPG image URL to `--logo` parameter to download and use a image from the web instead of placing it physically in the folder.

 :::